Benefit fraud in the United Kingdom: Definition of benefit fraud

 The Department for Work and Pensions (DWP) define benefit fraud as when someone obtains state benefit they are not entitled to or deliberately fails to report a change in their personal circumstances.
-The DWP claim that fraudulent benefit claims amounted to around £900 million in 2019–20.
+The DWP stated that fraudulent benefit claims amounted to around £900 million in 2019–20.

 The most common form of benefit fraud is when a person receives unemployment benefits, while working.
 Another common form of fraud is when the receivers of benefits claim that they live alone, but they are financially supported by a partner or spouse.
 Failing to inform the state about a "change of circumstances", for example, that a claimant is now living with a partner, has moved house, or has inherited money from the death of a relative, may also be fraud by omission.

 In 2002, the DWP launched a 'Targeting Benefit Thieves' advertising campaign to spread their message that benefit fraud carried a criminal sanction.
 The most recent campaign makes claims about the likelihood of getting caught and the consequences of committing benefit fraud using ‘And they thought they’d never be caught’ as the leading slogan.

 The Department of Work and Pensions (DWP) has initiated a significant anti-fraud initiative described as the largest crackdown on welfare fraud in a generation.
 Central to this effort is the proposed Public Authorities (Fraud, Error and Recovery) Bill, which includes provisions enabling the government to recover funds directly from the bank accounts of individuals found guilty of fraud.
 The bill is scheduled for introduction to Parliament on Wednesday, 22 January 2025, with the DWP projecting that the measures could save taxpayers approximately £1.5 billion over the next five years.
 Government data indicates that £8.6 billion was lost to fraud and error overpayments in the financial year ending April 2024.

 Latest figures

-For 2019-20 the government's benefit fraud figure was £2.3bn (1.2%) for benefits administered by the Department for Work and Pensions.
-The tax credit system, administered by HMRC, has combined error and fraud figures (net over-payment) for 2015-16 of £1.35 billion or 4.8% of finalised tax credit entitlement.
-HMRC claim that "the vast majority of organised fraud claims are stopped quickly and awards in payment are terminated."
+For 2019–20 the government's benefit fraud figure was £2.3bn (1.2%) for benefits administered by the Department for Work and Pensions.
+The tax credit system, administered by HMRC, has combined error and fraud figures (net over-payment) for 2015–16 of £1.35 billion or 4.8% of finalised tax credit entitlement.
+HMRC said that "the vast majority of organised fraud claims are stopped quickly and awards in payment are terminated."